adonisjs/v5-docs/content/guides/installation.md

 node ace serve --watch
 ```

-- The `serve` command starts the HTTP server and performs in-memory compilition of Typescript to JavaScript.
+- The `serve` command starts the HTTP server and performs in-memory compilition of TypeScript to JavaScript.
 - The `--watch` flag is meant to watch the file system for changes and restart the server automatically.

 ## Compiling for production